 What an engaging, highly educational, non-holiday, yet still seasonal topic to take up this December.
 A true source of inspiration, let the Wright brothers give your learners a lift.

-- You have younger learners?
-Read The Wright Brothers, by Elizabeth MacLeod to teach your littles about the Wrights.
+- PreK-2nd Grade: Read The Wright Brothers, by Elizabeth MacLeod to teach your littles about the Wrights.
 This book, appropriately written for younger learners, will encourage them to reach for their dreams while appealing to their fascination for transportation.

-- For older learners, check out, The Wright Brothers for Kids, by Mary Kay Carson.
-Make sure you set aside a good chunk of time for this book, and maybe get it in advance so you can plan for it.
-Not only does this book tell the story of how the Wright brothers overcame obstacles to invent, but it also includes 21 activities that explore the science and history of flight.
+- 3rd-6th Grade: Check out, The Wright Brothers for Kids, by Mary Kay Carson.
+Make sure you set aside a good chunk of time for this book.
+Also, check it out in advance so you can use it as a planning tool.
+Not only does this book tell the story of how the Wright brothers overcame obstacles to invent, but it also includes 21 ACTIVITES that explore the science and history of flight.
 Hands on learning?
 Sign us up!

-- Inspired by the Wright Brothers?
-Good.
-Keep that inspiration coming.
-Throw down a STEAM challenge!
-Let learners investigate, design, plan, create, test and improve upon their own paper airplane models with this lesson from cpalms.org.
+- STEAM Challenge: Let learners investigate, design, plan, create, test, and improve upon their own paper airplane models with this lesson from Nerding.
 Watch learning soar!